ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 npm install --save @ckeditor/ckeditor5-table
 ```

-Then add `'Table'` and `'TableToolbar'` to your plugin list and configure the table toolbar:
+Then add `Table` and `TableToolbar` plugins to your plugin list and configure the table toolbar:

 ```js
 import Table from '@ckeditor/ckeditor5-table/src/table';